Eligibility Requirements

 2. Legal Status

-The institution is appropriately authorized in each of the states, sovereign nations, or jurisdictions in which it operates to award degrees, offer educational programs, or conduct activities as an institution of higher education.
-At least one of these must be in HLC’s jurisdiction.
+The institution is legally authorized to award degrees as an institution of higher education in at least one state or sovereign nation within HLC’s jurisdiction.
+The institution is appropriately authorized in each jurisdiction in which it operates to award degrees, offer educational programs, or conduct activities as an institution of higher education.

 3. Governing Board